 Doria will continue to handle the Lady Techster infielders and be the primary hitting coach, has been a big reason why LA Tech has broken more than 20 single season and career offensive records during the past four years.
-The former Centenary star will now oversee the video editing aspect of the program while also becoming more involved in recruiting.
-She was promoted following the departure of Jeannie Murphy in January.
+The former Centenary star also oversees the video editing aspect of the program while also being heavily involved in recruiting.

 Doria spent four years at C.E.
 Byrd High School including three as the head coach of the varsity program prior to coming to Tech in the summer of 2014.
 She lettered for four years at Centenary College in Shreveport where she played for Montgomery.